smith-chem-wisc/ProteoformSuite/README.md

 ### System Requirements and Usage for Release Version
 - 16 GB of RAM is recommended
+- For visualization of proteoform families: Need to have [Cytoscape 3.5.0](http://cytoscape.org/).
+- For visualization of quantitative proteoform families: Need to install enhancedGraphics in Cytoscape using the App Manager under the Tools menu.
 - For thermo .RAW files: Need to have [Thermo MSFileReader 3.1 SP2](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader) installed.

 ### System Requirements for Editing Solution
 - Visual Studio 2017 Version 15.1
 - Microsoft .NET Framework Version 4.6
 - 16 GB of RAM is recommended
+- For visualization of quantitative proteoform families: Need to install enhancedGraphics in Cytoscape using the App Manager under the Tools menu.
 - For thermo .RAW files: Need to have [Thermo MSFileReader 3.1 SP2](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader) installed.

 ### References